archeun/sveltekit-supabase-app-template/README.md

   ```
   PUBLIC_SUPABASE_URL=
   PUBLIC_SUPABASE_ANON_KEY=
-- Create a Supabase project (if you have already created one you may use it).
+- Create a new Supabase project
 - Navigate to the Project Settings page in Supabase.
 - Select the API settings page.
 - Navigate to Project URL section and copy the `URL`.